 When an ECAM access is performed to the primary bus number, self-configuration of the integrated block for PCIe is performed.
 A PCIe configuration transaction is not performed and is not presented on the link.
 When an ECAM access is performed to the bus number that is equal to the secondary bus value in the Enhanced PCIe Type 1 configuration header, then Type 0 configuration transactions are generated.

-When a Unsupported Request (UR) response is received for a configuration read request, all ones are returned on the AXI4-Lite bus to signify that a device does not exist at the requested device address.
+When an Unsupported Request (UR) response is received for a configuration read request, all ones are returned on the AXI4 bus to signify that a device does not exist at the requested device address.
 It is the responsibility of the software to ensure configuration write requests are not performed to device addresses that do not exist.
-However, the AXI Bridge subsystem asserts SLVERR response on the AXI4-Lite bus when a configuration write request is performed on device addresses that do not exist or a UR response is received.
+However, the Bridge core asserts SLVERR response on the AXI4 bus when a configuration write request is performed on device addresses that do not exist or a UR response is received.